-- originating new mortgage loans under the agency model: - o the utilisation by the Bank of the Group's sales network to sell mortgage loans; - o both the Bank and PKO BP offer the same residential mortgage loan product dedicated to individuals; a client applying for a loan submits one credit application to both banks; - o information which is the basis for PKO BH's credit decision is prepared by PKO BP; - post-sales services for loans granted by the Bank and loans purchased by the Bank from PKO BP under the pooling model:
+- originating new mortgage loans under the agency model: - o the utilisation by the Bank of the Group's sales network to sell mortgage loans; - o both the Bank and PKO BP offer the same residential mortgage loan product dedicated to individuals; a client applying for a loan submits one credit application to both banks; - o information which is the basis for PKO BH's credit decision is prepared by PKO BP; - post-sales services for loans granted by the Bank: - o post-sales services which have no impact on the risk associated with the loan, i.e. providing information on account balance, preparing statements from bank accounts and providing updates on upcoming payments, are outsourced to PKO BP and are performed by PKO BP branches as well as through internet banking and PKO BP's client contact centre; - access to PKO BP's know-how and other resources: - o the Bank outsourced its back-office functions as well as processing settlements, payments, reconciliation of accounts and administrative support to PKO BP; - o both the Bank and PKO BP use the same risk evaluation tools and models for the sales and risk evaluation processes;

-- o post-sales services which have no impact on the risk associated with the loan, i.e. providing information on loan account balance, and providing updates on upcoming payments, are outsourced to PKO BP and are performed by PKO BP branches as well as through internet banking and PKO BP's client contact centre; - access to PKO BP's know-how and other resources: - o the Bank outsourced its back-office functions as well as processing settlements, payments, reconciliation of accounts and administrative support to PKO BP; - both the Bank and PKO BP use the same risk evaluation tools and models for the sales and risk evaluation processes; - o both the Bank and PKO BP use the same IT systems in certain areas, however, the systems used by each bank store separate data and have separate access controls; - the Bank uses the same suppliers as PKO BP and usually benefits from supply and services agreement entered into by PKO BP for the benefit of the whole Group.
+- o both the Bank and PKO BP use the same IT systems in certain areas, however, the systems used by each bank store separate data and have separate access controls; - o the Bank uses the same suppliers as PKO BP and usually benefits from supply and services agreement entered into by PKO BP for the benefit of the whole Group.